RyanCharlesNeu/Autonomous-Rover-Research/README.md

 <!-- PROOF OF CONCEPT VIDEO -->
 https://github.com/user-attachments/assets/ae976bf7-49cf-4480-8de5-11d52da3f888

+*Proof-of-concept demo: a wheeled robot under load, initially unable to move, regains traction and drives forward once a drone lifts a portion of the weight.*

 Building on that proof of concept, the current phase of the project is the wheeled rover itself, a purpose-built platform designed not just to move independently, but to physically pull and be pulled by other robots in the team.
 The sections below cover that build.